bcarr092/pyCovertAudio/README.md

 cmake --help
 ```

-The generators are listed at the end of cmake's help output. pyCovertAudio has been built using the following generators:
+The generators are listed at the end of cmake's help output.
+For a point of reference, pyCovertAudio has previously been built using the following generators:

 * "Unix Makefiles" on Mac OS X
 * "NMake Makefiles" on Windows 7 and 10

 If "Unix Makefiles" was used in place of `<generator>` simply run `make` to build the application.
-If "NMake Makefiles" was used run `nmake`.
+If "NMake Makefiles" was used run `nmake` (and use `nmake` in the subsequent instructions in place of `make`, as well).
 Otherwise, execute the build command for your generator.

 ### Documentation and Tests

 To build all the documentation for pyCovertAudio and its dependencies run `make doc`.
-The generated documentation will show up in `../bin/doc`.
+The generated documentation will be generated in `../bin/doc`.

-To execute tests to ensure the dependant libraries (e.g., CAHAL and CSignal) are running correctly run `make test`.
+To execute tests to ensure that the dependant libraries (e.g., CAHAL and CSignal) are running correctly run `make test`.

 ### Running pyCovertAudio